Isoheptane/isoheptane.github.io/content/posts/secure-boot/index.en.md

 $ sign-efi-sig-list -a -g -k KEK.key -c KEK.crt db old_db.esl add_MS_db.auth
 ```

-If backup contains other cerificates, you can also install them like this.
+If backup contains other certificates, you can also install them like this.

 ### Sign EFI Binaries
 Use following command to sign an EFI binary: